Privacy Policy

 Transfers of your data outside the UK or EEA

-When we work with external service providers outside the UK or EU, we only transfer data if the destination country or organisation is considered by the UK or EU to have sufficient data protection safeguards in place (‘adequacy’) or, if not, we take steps to ensure your data's safety, such as using EU Standard Contractual Clauses (SCCs), the UK International Data Transfer Agreement (IDTA), or signatories to the UK extension to the EU-US Data Privacy Framework.
+When we work with external service providers outside the UK or EU, we only transfer data if the destination country or organisation is considered by the UK or EU to have sufficient data protection safeguards in place (‘adequacy’) or, if not, we take steps to ensure your data's safety, such as using EU Standard Contractual Clauses (SCCs) or the UK International Data Transfer Agreement (IDTA).
+When we rely on those mechanisms, we also carry out due diligence and transfer impact assessments to ensure they provide enough protection within the local legal framework.

 Automated decision making